Classical Non-Relativistic Fractons: Relation to quantum fractons

 \section{Relation to quantum fractons}

 For most of this paper, we have used words such as `fractons' without making reference to the quantum mechanical systems and phases of matter whence the name was coined.
-We now draw comparisons between the phenomena studied in this work and those that are well known for quantum fractons
+We now draw comparisons between the phenomena studied in this work and those that are well-known for quantum fractons.